samuelLegus/ComplexGameSystems/README.md

 AIEFramework
 ============

 The AIE C++ OpenGL Framework, used by Advanced Diploma and Degree students.
+This repo is in constant flux and improvement.
+Differences may exist between this code-base and class tutorials.

 Purpose: